oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * {{RFC7591}}: Dynamic Client Registration
   * Dynamic Client Registration provides a mechanism for programmatically registering clients with an authorization server.

-* {{RFC7592}}: Dynamic Client Management
-  * Dynamic Client Management provides a mechanism for updating dynamically registered client information.

-* {{RFC9068}}: JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens
-  * This specification defines a profile for issuing OAuth access tokens in JSON Web Token (JWT) format.
+* {{RFC9449}}: Demonstrating Proof of Possession (DPoP)
+  * DPoP describes a mechanism of binding tokens to the clients they were issued to, and providing proof of that binding in an HTTP header when making requests.

 * {{RFC8705}}: Mutual TLS
-  * Mutual TLS describes a mechanism of binding access tokens and refresh tokens to the clients they were issued to, as well as a client authentication mechanism, via TLS certificate authentication.
+  * Mutual TLS describes a mechanism of binding tokens to the clients they were issued to, as well as a client authentication mechanism, via TLS certificate authentication.

 * {{RFC7662}}: Token Introspection
   * The Token Introspection extension defines a mechanism for resource servers to obtain information about access tokens.